OAuth 2.0 token introspection

 Below is an example of an introspection request, where the protected resource authenticates using a client ID and client secret, which were obtained after registering as an OAuth client with the authorization server.

 Below is an example of an introspection request that directly uses an access token.
-The access token can be obtained directly from the /token
+The access token can be obtained directly from the /token endpoint by using the credentials of a registered machine-to-machine app and the client_credentials grant type.

-, it indicates that the token is valid, and the JSON object will include other token details, such as the scope values.
-If false
+The most important parameter is active, which is a boolean value.
+If true, it indicates that the token is valid, and the JSON object will include other token details, such as the scope values.
+If false, the token is either invalid or expired, and the protected resource must return a 401 Unauthorized response with the invalid_token error code.

 Here’s an example response for a valid token:

-, which is required, all other parameters are optional.
+Other than active, which is required, all other parameters are optional.

 The protected resource can use these additional fields to determine access permissions, similar to how it would parse and validate a JWT access token.